+Benefits for society as a whole Increase in new connections may translate into better options for decisions in balancing services, leading to BSUoS efficiencies.
 There should be less speculative projects and so less cancellations, lowering risk of costs.
-Benefits for society as a whole Positive Quicker connections to the NETS will prove beneficial for society as it will increase diversity in the energy mix, improving system security and will encourage new legitimate projects to connect.
-Reduced environmental Positive damage More new and greener technologies will be able to connect to the system in a more expedient fashion.
+Positive Quicker connections to the NETS will prove beneficial for society as it will increase diversity in the energy mix, improving system security and will encourage new legitimate projects to connect.
+Reduced environmental damage Positive More new and greener technologies will be able to connect to the system in a more expedient fashion.
 Improved quality of service Positive Ability to focus on and resource projects which are likely to progress/connect to the NETS.
 Information provided within the LoA could help with the risk of over-investment from the TO(s) The LoA gives greater certainty that a connection project is valid and progressing.
 May support in the reduction of speculative applications.
 Helps towards a customer achieving queue management milestone 3 (as per CMP376) as engagement with the landowner(s) has already started.